Alfresco/docs-alfresco/federation-services/latest/config/index.md

 **Completed Checklist**

 Ensure that you have all the following with your Google project:

-* A Google Drive API listed in your dashboard under APIs and Services
+* A Google Drive API listed in your dashboard under APIs and Services.
-* If using Vision Tasks: A Cloud Vision API listed in your dashboard under APIs and Services
+* If using Vision Tasks: A Cloud Vision API listed in your dashboard under APIs and Services.
-* A Web Application OAuth 2.0 Client, listed under Credentials of your project.
+* A Web Application OAuth 2.0 Client, listed under Credentials of your project:
-  * This should have an authorised redirect URI with the following format: **{SIMFLOFY_SERVER}/3sixty-admin/authconn/oauthcb**
+  * This should have an authorised redirect URI with the following format: **{SIMFLOFY_SERVER}/3sixty-admin/authconn/oauthcb**.
 * A filled out OAuth consent form page with:
-  * The ApplicationName " **3Sixty-VisionTextExtractor/1.0**" if using Vision Tasks
+  * The ApplicationName **3Sixty-VisionTextExtractor/1.0** if using Vision Tasks.
-  * A support email to be used on the consent screen
+  * A support email to be used on the consent screen.
-  * The email, profile, openid, `../auth/drive`
+  * The email, profile, openid, `../auth/drive`:
-    * If using Vision Tasks `../auth/cloud-vision`, `../auth/cloud-platform`
+    * If using Vision Tasks `../auth/cloud-vision`, `../auth/cloud-platform`.
 * In Federation Services, a Google OAuth Connector using the secret key and ID from your credentials you created, and the token fields are now populated.

 https://developers.google.com/identity/protocols/oauth2#expiration

-Our app is in testing status, thus refresh token expires in 7 days and need to re-authenticate again!
+Our app is in testing status, thus refresh token expires in 7 days and need to re-authenticate again.

-Production status apps will not have refresh token expiry!
+Production status apps will not have refresh token expiry.

 https://stackoverflow.com/questions/71777420/i-want-to-use-google-api-refresh-tokens-forever